-Policy Area Indicator 3b Target Performance Policy 42d) & Policy 44 third last paragraph Policy 42d) & Policy 44 third last paragraph - Prioritise community uses or affordable housing when reusing employment sites.
-0 approvals contrary to policies seen to protect and provide for community facilities and infrastructure

-Trigger: Approval of 2 planning applications contrary to the policy 42d) or Policy 44 third last paragraph in any one year.
+Policy Area Indicator 3b Target Performance Policy 42d) & Policy 44 third last paragraph Policy 42d) & Policy 44 third last paragraph - Prioritise community uses or affordable housing when re- using employment sites.
+0 approvals contrary to policies seen to protect and provide for community facilities and infrastructure 2 planning applications contra ry to the policy 42d) or Policy 44 third last paragraph in any paragraph in any one year.
 Reason: The National Park does not contain many large scale employment uses and their loss to other uses must continue to support the local community.
 They are valuable to individual communities and a stringent threshold is appropriate.

-Analysis: No approvals contrary to this policy were recorded.
+Annalas la Alexandra de contrar de Universita de la Analysis: No approvals contrary to this policy were recorded.
 Conclusion: The National Park Authority's application of policy positively supports the strategy of the Plan and achieving its key outcomes.

+Target

-Policy Area Indicator 3c Target Performance Policy 45 & Policy 42 Housing & Employment Use targets for the delivery of affordable housing and employment.
-Please see analysis under Indicators 16 and 22.
+Housing & Employment Use targets for the delivery of affordable housing and employment.

+of affordable housing and
-Policy Area Indicator 3d Target Performance

-Policy 48 Community Facilities & Infrastructure Requirements.
-0 approvals contrary to policies seen to protect and provide for community facilities and infrastructure

-Please see ana lysis under Indicator 26.
+Policy Area Indicator 3d Target Performance Policy 48 Community Facilities & Infrastructure Requirements.
+0 approvals contrary to policies seen to protect and provide for community facilities and infrastructure Please see anal Please see analysis under Indicator 26.